 - TP Link Smart Plug with Energy Monitoring: this device can also monitor energy use, but does it through its app, and it also dubs as a smart plug with wifi that you can control from anywhere.

-- Delta Low Flow Showerhead: a 2.5 gallon-per-minute (gpm) unit can save a family of four $260 per year in heating costs alone vs. an older 5.5 gpm unit.
+- Delta Low Flow Showerhead: gives you a choice between a 1.85 gallon-per-minute (gpm) and 2.5 gpm flow, without feeling like you’re not getting enough water.
+The 2.5 gpm setting can save a family of four $260 per year in heating costs alone vs. an older 5.5 gpm unit.
 That’s a 640% ROI in one year!
 Not to mention the huge amount of water savings.
-The Delta low flow showerhead can switch between 2.5 gpm and a super economical 1.8 gpm, without you feeling like you’re not getting enough water.

 - LED Bulbs: at prices that are now below incandescents and CFL’s, and with one-tenth of the energy use of incandescents and less than 50% of the energy use of CFL’s, we’re at the point where every light bulb purchased should be LED.
 The cost and energy savings will be immediate.